F&M Stories

 Lewis successfully operated his own business for 13 years before joining a start-up that was acquired by Broadridge, a global financial technology leader.

 He draws inspiration from his mother, the late Mary Jane Lewis, who worked as a maid while attending evening classes at Rutgers.
-She graduated in 1970 and became a psychiatric nurse as Lewis was entering high school.
+She graduated in 1970 and became a psychiatric social worker as Lewis was entering high school.

 Lewis held a variety of campus jobs as an F&M student, a testament to his work ethic.